Adopting with WAPP!

 If you're adopting a puppy, have you looked into puppy school, training methods and socialisation techniques?
 Are you prepared for toilet training and chewing and digging?
 Then there's nutritional and health requirements....
 There's lots to think about!

-1. Fill out the below enquiry form.
-Make sure there's a valid phone number and if you have specific times you'd prefer for us to contact you in, make sure to add that too.
+1. Fill out the Expression of Interest form below.
+This step has to be done, please make sure there's a valid phone number and email address.
+If you have specific times you'd prefer for us to contact you in, make sure to add that too.

-3. If you can see the pet living happily ever after with your family, and you can provide their perfect home, we will then set up a 'meet and greet' through the foster carer.
-This can be done at the foster carer's home in the case of cats, and for vaccinated dogs a local park also works.
-A local park is a great idea especially if you have an existing pet dog.
+3. After the call, if you think you can see the pet living happily ever after with your family, and you can provide their perfect home, we will then get their foster carer to set up a 'meet and greet' with your family and the animal.
+For cats, this can be done at the foster carer's home, and for vaccinated dogs, a local park also works (especially if you have an existing pet dog to introduce)!

-5. The trial period can commence!
+5. At the completion of a successful home check, adoption can commence!
 Hooray!
-For most dogs and cats the trial is 2 weeks.
-This gives everyone a good amount of time to settle into new routines.
+All of our animals come with a 14-day trial period.
+The trial gives everyone a good amount of time to settle into new routines to see if they truly are a perfect match!
 We recommend taking some leave from work and spending 2-4 days at home with your new pet....
 Extra cuddles?
 We think that's a great excuse!
 If we feel a few extra weeks will help the pet really shine, we're happy to extend the trial periods.

-If at any time you have concerns please email us or contact the foster carer.
-We'd love to get updates so if you have any great happy snaps make sure to email us on email@example.com
+Adopters: If at any time you have concerns please email us, we make a lifetime commitment to our animals.
+We'd love to get updates so if you have any great happy snaps make sure to email us on or join our WAPP Alumni group on Facebook!